uwcartlab/webmapping/Chapter11/readme.md

 ### IV.
 Extending Your Coordinated Visualization

 Here ends the tutorials related to constructing your multivariate coordinated visualization...but your work is not over!
 If you chose to begin by following the tutorial examples, it is now time to implement your own custom UI/UX design.
-You should use the principles of cartographic design and interaction that you have learned up to this point to push beyond the basic requirements of the D3 lab assignment and make your final product visually stunning and an experience your users will remember.
+You should use the principles of cartographic design and interaction that you have learned up to this point to push beyond the basic requirements of the D3 map and make your final product visually stunning and an experience your users will remember.

 Consider implementing the following components that have not been covered in these chapters: